denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 Working at a North American university, it is easy to forget that most people in the United States and abroad, lack affordable access to published information---books, medical research, science, and law.
-Outside of a university subscription, reading a single academic article may cost upwards of several hundred dollars.
+Outside of a university campus, reading a single academic article may cost upwards of several hundred dollars.
 The pricing structure precludes any meaningful idea of independent research.